 Realtor tip #4 Will your home need a radon inspection?
 A law passed in 2014 states that sellers must explicitly answer if their home has been tested for radon, a toxic gas.
 Additionally, sellers must provide buyers radon warning information developed by the state health department.
-The law protects homebuyers who may not know to ask about the odorless, colorless gas - which is the leading cause of lung cancer in non-smokers. ■ my Atlas at Edina Realty.

-MyAtlas is an online dashboard and digital tracker for your homeownership experience.
-It's the starting point for all your Edina Realty services, where you can easily monitor your progress along key milestones to buying, selling or refinancing your home, all while staying in close contact with your trusted advisors.

-■ Appraisal and loan approval Your lender will require the property to be appraised to be sure that the home's value is high enough to justify the loan.
+The law protects homebuyers who may not know to ask about the odorless, colorless gas - which is the leading cause of lung cancer in non-smokers. p.
+12 Taking a final walk-through before your closing date After the inspection has occurred and the closing date is set, you'll have the chance to take a final walk-through of the property to ensure that all the changes negotiated from the inspection have been completed and to make sure that everything is in the condition it should be.
+Go ahead and test the appliances, water system, electricity, heating and cooling, fixtures and entrances.
+You should also make sure items you expected to remain are still in the home, including window treatments, shelving units and other items included in the purchase agreement.
+Appraisal and loan approval Your lender will require the property to be appraised to be sure that the home's value is high enough to justify the loan.
 Once the appraisal goes through and your financial and credit history are verified, your lender will approve your home mortgage loan and the package will be submitted to the title company.
 If the property appraises under the sale price, we can request a reconsideration of value, listing factors that should warrant price adjustments, such as comparable home sales or alternate data.
-It's possible that the appraisal could be reconsidered and you could still close at the agreed-upon price. ■ Taking a final walk-through before your closing date After the inspection has occurred and just before closing, you'll have the chance to take a final walk-through of the property to ensure that all the changes negotiated from the inspection have been completed and to make sure that everything is in the condition it should be.
-Go ahead and test the appliances, water system, electricity, heating and cooling, fixtures and entrances.
-You should also make sure items you expected to remain are still in the home, including window treatments, shelving units and other items included in the purchase agreement.

-Preparing for your move - Research moving companies, obtain bids and book the movers in advance - Research area schools (if needed), doctors and entists; have files transferred - Make sure to keep key financial documents, warranties and tax records accessible in a separate box ■ Check out Edina Realty's moving resources Edina Realty has partnered with Updater to offer free, convenient options to transfer services, connect utilities, update subscriptions, obtain estimates for movers and much more!

-One convenient online solution

-- Connect utilities

-- Update your address and forward mail

-- Set up TV and internet

-- Secure insurance and other services

-- Request estimates, reserve movers or DIY moving supplies

-- Personalize your home needs, including security, cleaning services and smart home solutions

-- Take advantage of exclusive offers and discounts

-Realtor tip #5

-The tax implications of homeownership

-Property taxes

-As a homeowner, you will be required to pay an annual tax on your home.
+It's possible that the appraisal could be reconsidered and you could still close at the agreed-upon price.
+Preparing for your move - Research moving companies, obtain bids and book the movers in advance - Research area schools (if needed), doctors and dentists; have files transferred - Make sure to keep key financial documents, warranties and tax records accessible in a separate box - Have your address changed (mail, bank accounts, magazines, insurance, cell phone, etc.) - Contact your utility companies (phone, water, electric, cable, internet, security systems, etc.) to inform them of your move and set up connectivity at your new home The closing process In a nutshell, the closing process includes the following key steps: - Purchase agreement is signed by all parties - Buyer meets with mortgage loan officer to complete the mortgage approval process - Closing date and time are scheduled - Buyers submit the personal information that is needed to close - Title company prepares closing documents and submits to lender for approval of the final settlement statement; once approved, buyer receives final costs of purchase - Payment is made (a cashier's check) - Deed is submitted by title company to the county for recording and homeowner's title insurance policy is issued, if applicable - A copy of the deed, after it is recorded with the county, is sent to the buyer Realtor tip #5 The tax implications of homeownership Property taxes As a homeowner, you will be required to pay an annual tax on your home.
 The amount of property tax you pay is based on the area in which you live and the value of your home.

-Income tax benefits

-Homeowners may be able to deduct mortgage interest payments and property tax payments from their income taxes.

-Capital gains taxes

-When selling their home, many homeowners qualify for an exclusion of up to \$250,000 (or up to \$500,000 if married) of their capital gains taxes.
+Income tax benefits Homeowners are able to deduct mortgage interest payments and property tax payments from their income taxes.
+Capital gains taxes When selling their home, many homeowners qualify for an exclusion of up to \$250,000 of their capital gains taxes.
 This means that when your home rises in value you can reap benefits without being penalized at tax time.

-■The closing process In a nutshell, the closing process includes the following key steps: - Purchase agreement is signed by all parties - Buyer meets with mortgage consultant to complete the mortgage approval process - Closing date and time are scheduled - Buyers submit the personal information that is needed to close - Title company prepares closing documents and submits to lender for approval of the final settlement statement; once approved, buyer receives final costs of purchase - Payment is made (a cashier's check) - Deed is submitted by title company to the county for recording and homeowner's title insurance policy is issued, if applicable - A copy of the deed, after it is recorded with the county, is sent to the buyer
+The closing process usually takes an hour.